 While I haven’t done enough the walks to have a favorite yet – though I am eager to dive into a few – I asked the authors if they had favorites.

 I really enjoyed walking around Pigsville," says Molly.
 "I had been there a few years ago to write an article for OnMilwaukee about the only bar and restaurant in the neighborhood, but when I spent more time there writing this book, I realized it’s a neighborhood with a very unique feel, in part because it’s ‘down in the valley’ and feels far away from Milwaukee, even though it’s in the heart of the city."

 "Merrill Park and Avenues West, parts of which are included in the Historic Concordia walk," says Royal.
 "We know some folks who live in those grand old mansions and we enjoy going to Daddy’s Soul Food and Grille and of course Five O’Clock Steakhouse, but spending more time walking the streets around there, talking to people, looking at historic documents, and then going back and varying the walk, working with it to hit the spots we wanted to was really gratifying."

-Grab the book and hit the streets – it’s the perfect pandemic activity if you social distance and wear a mask when you’re close to folks – and I bet you’ll find some favorites of your own as you discover and re-discover some of Brew City’s most interesting neighborhoods.
+Grab the book and hit the streets – it’s the perfect pandemic and post-pandemic activity – and I bet you’ll find some favorites of your own as you discover and re-discover some of Brew City’s most interesting neighborhoods.